nf-core/taxprofiler/docs/output.md

 ### Filtlong

 [Filtlong](https://github.com/rrwick/Filtlong) is a quality filtering tool for long reads.
+It can take a set of small reads and produce a smaller, better subset.

 <details markdown="1">
 <summary>Output files</summary>